 Canada loves roadside attractions.
 There’s the Big Apple in Colborne as you drive east on the 401 towards Montreal or Ottawa, there’s the Big Paddle in BC, and the Canada Goose of Wawa.

 But my favourite is the Big Nickel in Sudbury.
 Located at the Dynamic Earth Science Museum (which is a lot of fun) the Big Nickel was built in 1964 to pay homage to the mining industry of the area.

-There are so many places to visit in Ontario and a lot of times it is difficult to get out of the cities when you are a tourist.
+There are so many amazing places in Ontario and a lot of times it is difficult to get out of the cities when you are a tourist.
 So we thought we’d focus on a few urban landmarks that are located in popular Ontario cities.
 First time visitors to Ontario shouldn’t miss these sites.

 8. Niagara Falls

 It may seem like the obvious choice, but for first-time visitors to Ontario, this is the ultimate place to visit in the province!
 Having been to Victoria, Iguazu, Gulfoss and other major waterfalls around the world Niagara Falls really does stack up against the best of them!
 What makes Niagara Falls so unique is the fact that a city is built around it.
-There are so many things to do in Niagara, you can spend a week taking advantage of all the adventures and scenery.
+There are so many amazing Niagara attractions, you can spend a week taking advantage of all the adventures and scenery.

-9. Ottawa Parliament Buildings
+10. Ottawa Parliament Buildings

 Canada’s Parliament Buildings are a top draw to visitors of Ottawa.
 Located on Parliament Hill, these striking Gothic buildings have dominated Ottawa’s waterfront since 1859.
 They are a national historic site in Canada and you can tour the buildings, walk around the grounds, and even sit in on a parliament meeting to spy on the Prime Minister!

 10. The CN Tower

 While it offers some of the best views of Toronto it also has one of the best adventures in Toronto!
 Get your adrenaline pumping with the Edgewalk.
 You’ll cling to the outside of the structure in the world’s highest external walk on a building.
 Even my dad did the Edgewalk in his 70s, so you can do it too!

 11. Stratford Festival

 Stratford is a beautiful town two hours from Toronto located on the Avon River.
 It feels like a slice of old England with the Avon and Festival Theatres being the main draw in town showcasing the works of Shakespeare.
 While the theatre attracts crowds and actors from around the world, it is also a very picturesque town in Ontario to visit.

 12. Casa Loma

 Another interesting landmark to visit is Casa Loma in Toronto.
 Casa Loma is Ontario’s castle complete with hidden passageways, stables and a beautiful garden.
 Sir Henry Pallett began construction in 1911.
 But thanks to The Great Depression, World War I and financial difficulties he lost the castle in 1923.

 It has been used as everything from a hotel to a nightclub and was even abandoned for a while.
 Today you can tour the castle, enjoy fine dining and high tea and there are several regular events happening.
 Get your Casa Loma entry ticket here.

 Lake Superior is without a doubt one of the most beautiful places in Ontario.
 For most, it is also one of the more unexplored places in Ontario due to it being so far north.
 Getting there is a bit of a drive, but once you are up on the North Shore of this magnificent Great Lake you’ll have the adventure of a lifetime!

 13. Terry Fox Memorial

 Terry Fox is a national hero of Canada.
 In 1980, he started a journey running across Canada after losing a leg to cancer.
 Sadly his cancer came back during his run and he had to stop partway through in the town of Thunder Bay located on the Trans Canada highway.

 He was 143 days and 5,373 kilometres (3,339 miles) into his run and a memorial was erected in his honour at the location he had to cut his journey short.
 His memory lives on and each year, there is a charity run in his name that takes place across the country raising money for cancer research.
 When you visit Thunder Bay, it wouldn’t be complete without stopping at this moving memorial.
 Enjoy the Best of the Lake Superior Circle Tour

 14. Agawa Rocks Petroglyphs